Toqozz/toqozz.github.io/_posts/2024-12-01-matrix-math-confusion.md

 }
 ```

 They're the same!
-Of course they are.
-The underlying memory representation is the same in both libraries.
-The difference is that we're switching to GLSL math library, which uses column vectors, and interprets our matrices as columns of vectors.
+Of course they are -- the underlying memory representation is the same in both libraries.
+The difference is that we're switching to GLSL's math library, which uses column vectors, and interprets our matrices as columns of vectors.

 If this all makes sense to you then you probably understand the concept enough to never be bothered by it again.